changesets/changesets/docs/adding-a-changeset.md

 ## I am in a single-package repository

-1. Run the command line script `npm build-releases changeset` or `yarn build-releases changeset`.
+1. Run the command line script `npx changeset` or `yarn changeset`.
 2. Select an appropriate bump type for the changes made.
 See [here](https://semver.org/) for informaiton on semver versioning
 3. Your final prompt will be to provide a message to go alongside the changeset.
 This will be written into the changelog when the next release occurs.